-As legal adviser to CodeClan since we opened in 2015, John McKinlay, head of DLA Piper’s Intellectual Property and Technology practice in Scotland, was acutely aware that he and his team needed to better understand what his clients actually do.
+As legal adviser to CodeClan, John McKinlay, head of DLA Piper’s Intellectual Property and Technology practice in Scotland, was acutely aware that he and his team needed to better understand what his clients actually do.

 He also wanted to validate his belief that there’s common ground between the ways in which lawyers and coders think.
 “The basic logical concept of ‘If x, then y’ underpins what both lawyers and coders do in resolving problems,” he wrote, feeling that nuances would emerge and that doing the course would allow his team to see beyond the “language divide” and find out how much was shared.

 With John and his team keen to learn the basics of programming in a more timely manner, we worked together to create a three-day course tailored to their needs based on programming fundamentals and best practice in software development.

 The result was that the 12 lawyers learned the tools, techniques and terminology used by software development and digital tech companies, creating a working web application from end-to-end using a variety of software and languages.